-Explanation: There are a very large number of amino acid scoring matrices in use, some much more popular than others, and these scoring matrices are designed for different purposes.
+Explanation: There is a very large number amino acid scoring matrices in use, some much more popular than others, and these scoring matrices are designed for different purposes.
 Some, such as the Dayhoff PAM matrices, are based on an evolutionary model of protein change, whereas others, such as the BLOSUM matrices, are designed to identify members of the same family.
 Alignments between DNA sequences require similar kinds of considerations.

 9. A feature of the dynamic programming algorithm is that the alignments obtained depend on the choice of a scoring system for comparing character pairs and penalty scores for gaps.